In today’s high-growth companies, leadership development isn’t a luxury.

 2. Hope Isn’t a Pipeline.
 Strategy Is.

-We all know the feeling — a great team member shows promise, and you think, “Maybe they’ll grow into the role.”
+You know the feeling.
+A great team member shows promise, and you think, “Maybe they’ll grow into the role.”
 But without clarity, that growth stalls.

 Building a leadership pipeline means asking strategic questions: